vtex-apps/paginated-table/docs/README.md

 import { PersistedPaginatedTable } from 'vtex.paginated-table'
 ```

-If you want to use the table V2 and it's hooks do it as follows you can import only the hooks you will be using.
+If you want to use the table V2 and its hooks you can import just the hooks you will be using.

 ```jsx
 import { ExtendedTable, useDynamicMeasures, useInverseTableSort } from 'vtex.paginated-table'